 August 25, 1862

-“Soldiers and community, as many of you know, I was born with a hatred of oppression, trained in the anti-slavery ranks.
-My father’s home was a station on the Underground Railway, and a home of anti-slavery speakers.
+“Soldiers and people of Onondaga County, as many of you know, I was born with a hatred of oppression, trained in the anti-slavery ranks.
+My father’s home was a station on the Underground Railway and place of anti-slavery speakers.
 I well remember the wonder with which, when a young girl, I looked upon the wrongs of black women and men.
-I remember, before the Syracuse Round House railroad station was finished, a large and enthusiastic anti-slavery convention was held there, attended by thousands of people who all joined in singing William Lloyd Garrison’s song, “I’m an Abolitionist.”
+I recall, before the Syracuse Round House railroad station was finished, a large and enthusiastic anti-slavery convention was held there, attended by thousands of people who all joined in singing William Lloyd Garrison’s song, “I’m an Abolitionist.”
 As they rang out that glorious defiance against wrong, it thrilled my very heart, and I feel it echoing to this very day.”

-“Let it be known,” Mrs. Gage continued, “that there is a word sweeter than Mother, Home or Heaven; that word is Liberty.
+“Let it be known,” Matilda continued, her voice gaining momentum, “that there is a word sweeter than Mother, Home or Heaven; that word is Liberty.
 All that man hath will he give for his life but at the present time there are hundreds and thousands of men who willingly take their lives into their hands and march boldly forth into battle, for there are things dearer than life, there are things without which life would be valueless, there are things rather than lose which, we would lose life itself.
 And what is this for which men so willingly hazard their lives?
 It is not territory, nor power, nor the subjugation of a people, but it is to uphold liberty, and to maintain the government.
 And what caused this war?”
-Mrs. Gage asked, tugging at her high-necked lacy collar, then, slamming her fist on the podium, answered, “Slavery, and nothing else!”
+Matilda asked, tugging at her high-necked lacy collar, then, slamming her fist on the podium, answered, “Slavery, and nothing else!”

 “Soldiers, let Liberty be your watchword and your war cry alike.
 Until liberty is attained – the broadest, deepest, highest liberty for all, there can be no permanent peace.
 Each one of you should feel the fate of the world to be upon your shoulders.
 Fight not for one set alone, one clique alone, but for all men and women, black and white – Irish, Germans, Americans and Negroes – for yourselves, for us, and for the future.”